 Sign language interpreter arrangements must be made in advance and interpreters must be certified.
 Interpreter services can be arranged with sufficient notice with the Disability Services Office.
 For more information, please contact 417-873-7457 or firstname.lastname@example.org

 The student organization hosting the event will be responsible for the transportation for students who may need access to the site.
-Please contact the Disability Services Office, email@example.com or 873-7457.
+Please contact the Disability Services Office at 417-873-7457 or email@example.com.

 Check that the elevators are in working order the day before and the day of the event.
 If not, contact Facilities Services at 873-7219.